 With the turmoil caused by the widespread pandemic, it has become paramount for many people to look to the future well-being of their families.
-While the current situation seems like it may begin clearing up soon, it still poses a challenge for many people, and there’s still plenty of worry to go around.
+While the current situation seems like it may begin clearing up soon, it still poses a challenge for many people, and there are still plenty of worries to go around.

 Making sure your estate plan is up to date is perhaps more important now than ever before, but the way estate planning is handled during this time will have to take current social distancing policies and financial issues into account.

 First of all, a number of estate planning documents need to be signed and notarized, but that can be difficult with the social distancing measures currently in place.
 Fortunately, Illinois currently permits remote online notarization (RON) as long as the parties involved adhere to the following guidelines:

 - It must occur via two-way real-time audio and video communication.

 - The audiovisual connection must be of sufficient quality for the notary to be able to examine the signer’s signature/credentials.